The Ebin-Marsden toolbox for stochastic PDEs: stochastic Euler equations: Applications to the stochastic Euler equations in the Eulerian form

 \begin{rem}[on forced versions of the Euler equations] Of obvious interest is, in which way our results carry over to forced versions of the stochastic Euler equations.
 The equation in question reads in the Eulerian form on $K$ as

 where $f$ is a vector field modelling an external deterministic force.
-As already established in \cite[Section 11]{EM70} already establishes, the force then lifts to a version of the Lagrangian equation \eqref{eq:stochEuler_Lagr} on $\Diff_\mu^s (K)$, where the drift term $B$ has to be replaced by a modified drift $B_f$.
-Checking the proofs of our main results, they only needed to assume on the drift term $B$ that the drift is \begin{enumerate} \item regular enough (at least $C^2$, giving the desired $C^{1,1}$ regularity), and \item equivariant under the canonical right action of $\Diff_\mu^s (K)$ on its tagent bundle. \end{enumerate} It is a classical result (see again \cite{EM70}) that the new drift term $B_f$ is of class $C^k$ if the time dependent vector field $f \in C(\R, \VFsmu[s+k])$.
+As already established in \cite[Section 11]{EM70}, the force $f$ then lifts to an additive forcing term for the Lagrangian equation \eqref{eq:stochEuler_Lagr} on $T\Diff_\mu^s (K)$.
+There, the added force leads to a replacement of the drift term $B$ by a modified drift $B_f$.
+Checking the proofs of our main results, the proofs only needed to assume on the drift term $B$ that the drift is \begin{enumerate} \item regular enough (at least $C^2$, giving the desired $C^{1,1}$ regularity), and \item equivariant under the canonical right action of $\Diff_\mu^s (K)$ on its tagent bundle. \end{enumerate} It is a classical result (see again \cite{EM70}) that the new drift term $B_f$ is of class $C^k$ if the time dependent vector field $f \in C(\R, \VFsmu[s+k])$.
 Moreover, the modified drift term is also again right equivariant.
 Hence we conclude that all of our results such as the stochastic no-loss-no gain result, Theorem \ref{thm:noloss_nogain}, and results such as Theorem \ref{thm:wellposed_Lagr} hold also by the same proofs for the forced equation. \end{rem}

 \begin{appendix}